balouf/bof/README.rst

 The main difference is that the Levenshtein distance is replaced by the Joint Complexity distance.
 The API is also slightly change to enable new features:

-- The list of possible choices can be pre-trained (:py:meth:`~bof.fuzz.Process.fit`) to accelerate the computation in the case a stream of queries is sent against the same list of choices.
+- The list of possible choices can be pre-trained (`fit`) to accelerate the computation in the case a stream of queries is sent against the same list of choices.
 - Instead of one single query, a list of queries can be used.
 Computations will be parallelized.

-The main :py:mod:`~bof.fuzz` entry point is the :py:class:`~bof.fuzz.Process` class.
+The main `fuzz` entry point is the `Process` class.